-Composite materials may be defined as materials made of two or more dissimilar materials, brought into adhesive combination by application of heat and pressure over a period of time.
-The property of composite materials is different from and superior to any of its constituents and constituents do not react chemically.
+Composite materials may be defined as materials made of two or more dissimilar materials, brought into adhesive combination by the application of heat and pressure over a period of time.
+The properties of composite materials are different from and superior to any of their constituents, and constituents do not react chemically.
 One of the constituents of the composite material is called the Matrix.
 It acts as a binder.
-Its function is to retain the shape of the structure, protect and stabilize reinforcement and to transfer load to and between reinforcement materials.
-The other component is called Reinforcement.
-The reinforcing material provides strength, stiffness and low thermal expansion.
+Its function is to retain the shape of the structure, protect and stabilize reinforcement, and transfer the load to and between reinforcement materials.
+The other component is called reinforcement.
+The reinforcing material provides strength, stiffness, and low thermal expansion.

 The following materials are used as a matrix:

-The following materials are used as a Reinforcing material:
+The following materials are used as reinforcing materials:

 1. Alumina ( Al2O3)